 Small Group Programs

 Ideal for one or two classrooms (up to 30 students maximum), include:

-- Electricity (NEW) (Grades 3-6): Examine the nature of electricity by modeling electron flow, building circuits, and exploring generators.
+- Electricity (Grades 3-6): Examine the nature of electricity by modeling electron flow, building circuits, and exploring generators.
 Investigate the many ways that electricity impacts our lives and how different forms of energy are converted into electrical energy.

 - Scientific Method (Grades K-8): Students will discover the process that scientists use to understand the world around us.
 They will engage in an experiment using the steps of the scientific method.